- An accident or collision

 There are a few specialty warranty plans out there, but the two most common warranty plans are the powertrain warranty and the bumper-to-bumper warranty.
 Here are the major differences between the two:

 Keep in mind that the term bumper-to-bumper is industry jargon.
 There’s no warranty plan in the world that covers everything between the bumpers.
-Inevitably, some items, like tires, will not be covered under the warranty.
+Inevitably, some items, like tires or wear and tear items, will not be covered under the warranty.

 We’ll use a 2018 Toyota Camry as our example of what’s covered in a powertrain warranty.